Skip to content

 NASEN (National Association of Special Educational Needs) is soon to launch an online resource 'SEND Gateway'.

-NASEN currently holds the links for all the Inclusion Development Programme documents, the Lamb training materials and the SALT (speech & language therapy) training materials as well as their own online training materials 'A Whole School Approach to Improving Access, Participation and Achievement'.
+NASEN currently holds the links for all the Inclusion Development Programme documents, the Lamb training materials and the SALT (speech and language therapy) training materials as well as their own online training materials 'A Whole School Approach to Improving Access, Participation and Achievement'.

 On 21 May 2014 this facility is to be significantly expanded to provide a 'One Stop Shop' - 'SEND Gateway' which will: